UummProject/docs/ContractsDefinitions.md

 - Is the access point to the platform
 - Has access to a registry of the projects associated to each user
 - Points to the _Deployer_ contract
 - Is controlled by a trusted entity for now.
-Will be controled by a _Governance_ contract in the future
+Will be controled by a set of _Governance_ contracts in the future
 - There is only one
 - Is for UX only.
 Rest of the contracts don't depend on it

 ##Deployer (contract) _undependable_
 - Deploys all the contracts that will form a project
 - Is controlled by a trusted entity for now.
-Will be controled by a _Governance_ contract in the future
+Will be controled by a set _Governance_ contracts in the future
 - Rest of the contracts don't depend on it, but is a trusted contract that facilitates the work.

 ##Directory (contract) _dependable_